heiner/dylaniki/Am_I_Your_Stepchild?.md

 ---
 title: Am I Your Stepchild?
-permalink: Am I Your Stepchild?
+permalink: Am I Your Stepchild
 layout: wiki
 tags:
  - Songs
  - Miscellaneous Songs
 ---

 Words and music Bob Dylan
 Played during the fall 1978 tour, with constantly changing lyrics.

 The “A” is rather a bluesy simultaneous A and Am, with lots of G and C in the bass (not at the same time, I guess...).
 An ascent A-B-C-C\#-D in the bass starts at the \*).
 Corrections or emendations to the lyrics (and other versions) are most welcome.